• Skip to main content

 I love realignment rumors.
 And we will continue to report and speculate on them because it’s fun.
 But we will also speak what we know.
 And right now, Clemson and FSU aren’t going to the Big 12 — and they don’t want to anyhow.

-Category: College FootballTag: Big 12, Big Ten, Clemson, Conference Expansion, Florida State, SEC
+Category: College FootballTag: Big 12, Big Ten, Clemson, Florida State, SEC

 FacebookTweetPin